falahati/WinFormAnimation/Doxygen.md

 Source code of this library is publicly available at [github.com](https://github.com/falahati/WinFormAnimation/).

 #### MORE INFO
-Check out the project wep page at [github.io](http://falahati.github.io/WinFormAnimation/).
+Check out the project’s web page at [github.io](http://falahati.github.io/WinFormAnimation/).

 ### LICENSE
 The MIT License (MIT)